-

-Working at NAWN has given me opportunities to learn new things and be a part of events that include drumming, singing and learning about our culture.
+Working at NAWN has given me opportunities to meet new people, learn new things and be a part of our rich culture.

 I am newer to NAWN, but my job and coworkers bring me excitement for what is to come.
 It has been an awesome experience so far, learning so much in such a short period; I know it will be very fulfilling for me on so many levels.
 My position here at NAWN is the Technical Lead for the Reconciliation Council, providing assistance to the council members.
 I am excited and honoured to be part of this wonderful team & organization, and for all of the incredible things they are doing for Indigenous peoples, and for what we will accomplish in the future.